 - Well, she isn't his sister, but she is possibly gay, so jossed?

 - Jossed.
 He is Kahseral, a member of the Pride Troopers from Universe 11.

 - Jossed.
 He is Majora from Universe 4.
-He could be from the same race, but is never stated.
+He could be from the same race, since Universes 4 and 9 are twins, but is never stated.

 If Goku and company can't save the other universes, they can request Zen'o to let them move the inhabited planets to Earth 7, or at least those of the competitors.

 - A human.
 It's possible one of the reasons that Earth was ruined in the first place is because the Earthlings were way too strong for their own good.
 Beerus will unwittingly give his brother the advantage by breaking the natural order and wishing that Earth back.